lurelai/cookie-based/README.md

 # Next move
-Learn more about ips, I need to learn how to play along with it
+Learn more about ips, I need to learn how to play along with it (I really need to learn docker-compose too)